St Flora and St Mary

 Eddy

 Navigating today’s world is tough and all of us could use a nudge in the right direction.
-Figuring out the right path to take at work, college or with friends is not always easy.
-Before making some of those big (or small) decisions, see what Uncle Eddy has to say.
+Figuring out the right path to take at work, at college, or in social situations is not always easy.
+Looking to the lives of the saints can give us the insights we need.

-A pseudonym for Fr.
-John Bartunek, LC, Uncle Eddy, is an imaginary uncle who has been imprisoned for the Catholic Faith.
-Pointing toward the lives of the saints he sends a daily email with spiritual advice to his many imaginary nieces and nephews.
+Written by Fr.
+John Bartunek, LC, Uncle Eddy’s Saint of the Day is a fictional series of letters written by a man who has been imprisoned for the Catholic Faith.
+Using the saints of the day as examples, Uncle Eddy pens a daily letter with spiritual advice to his many nieces and nephews.

 Saint of the Day